 November ‘22

-The first American album I listened to on repeat was Akon's Freedom from 2008.
+The first english album I listened to on repeat was Akon's Freedom from 2008.
 I paced the park next to our condo, trying to exorcize the longing for whoever I had a crush on at the time through Akon's celebration of beauty, airing of regrets, and mourning the imminent ending of that love.
-The artist I listened to most in China was the Taiwanese singer, Jeff Chang, the ‘Prince of Love Ballads’ in the mandarin pop world.
+Back in China, my favorite was the Taiwanese singer, Jeff Chang, the ‘Prince of Love Ballads’ in the mandarin pop world.
 He has been prolific since the early 90s.
 The lyrics are overtly sentimental, often paired with orchestral piano and strings.
 Like Akon's Freedom, Chang’s albums speak to the woes of being in love.

 In the spring of 2020, Travis Scott's ASTROWORLD from 2018 was the album I played on repeat.
 I was drawn to the album’s world-building energy.
 It is named after a defunct theme park in Houston.
 Eventually I decided to make a series of pastel drawings about it.
 I picked up a cheap tray of pastels a few months prior, hoping something would happen with them, and nothing did.
 I wanted to use this series to mimic the style of the painter Odilon Redon, who worked often in chalk and created dreamy variations of familiar motifs.
 I included figures from a Paul Gauguin painting, Where Do We Come From?
 What Are We?
 Where Are We Going?
-Gauguin's figures fit well into my series.
-I was seeing Gauguin's painting often, so it was on the forefront of my mind.
+Gauguin's figures fit well into my series, and I saw the large painting by him in person regularly at the museum where I worked, so it was at the forefront of my mind.
 The title of the painting also mirrors Scott's song WHO?
 WHAT? on ASTROWORLD."

 Making art feels like world-building, something like a game.
 Set some boundaries (medium, size, color scheme), add context, make up some rules, and bump up the difficulty and keep it interesting.
 For me, having an art practice has many ties to spiritual and mystical instincts.
-Art is game elevated to the level of belief by the intricate rituals and cultivated intentions genuine enough to appease the creative spirits.
+Art is game elevated to the level of belief by the intricate rituals and intentions genuine enough to appease the creative spirits.
 It seems plausible to me that if you take a collection of crystals, arrange them in a certain way, during a certain point of the moon cycle, suffuse them with smoke by burning a particular plant, and recite your intentions, it would result in an untangling of the pain body.
 My openness to mystical ideas is partly temperamental.
-I am admittedly naive and quite malleable.
 In 4th grade, my first year in America, our teacher played the movie Matilda for the class.
 I didn't understand the words, but I identified with Matilda so strongly that I convinced myself I could move things with my mind too.
 I intuited from the movie that being a sad child gave you super powers.
 So for a couple of weeks after seeing the movie, I was persistent in awakening this power.
-I experimented with different objects, moods/times, on my own, and around people.
+I experimented with different objects, moods, times, on my own, and around people.
 It never worked, but I really really believed it could have.
-In some ways, that's what making art feels like now; it's a little bit silly, alienating, and sometimes cringe, but I really believe in it sometimes.
+In some ways, that's what making art feels like now; it's a little bit silly, alienating, and sometimes cringe, and sometimes I really believe in it.

 The manners between Jeff Chang and Travis Scott are vastly different.
 Chang is sentimental; he frequently uses love/heart in his titles.
 He's obsessed; he would wait many lifetimes for his love to be reciprocated and is at peace knowing it might never happen.
 He's desperate, in 愛就一個字 [love is a single word], he refrains [I will scale mountains and cross waters for you, and I will not take the time to admire the scenery].
 He nurses his jealousy in 爱如潮水 [love like a tide] by pleading with her to [not wander in the night, giving others a chance to admire your beauty, because doing so would break my heart].
 Scott will not risk coming across like Chang.
 The vibe of ASTROWORLD is closer to the Art of War by Sun Tzu.
 The base sounds like drums on a battlefield.
 He rests in order to attack. "infiltrate the enemy moving on them randomly," he raps in ASTROTHUNDER.
 He reflects on his vulnerability while asserting his greatness in STOP TRYING TO BE GOD.
 He is often under attack.
 Paranoid even, "they're outside they really tryin' to end me, who's that creeping through my window" -5% TINT.
 He lures us in with his spacey psychedelic tunes, like a peacock opening up its tail to mesmerize mates and prey alike.